Jaimendo99/obsidian-notes/Work/🐶 Kuna/Kuna Tasks Jul 7 - Jul 11.md

 - [ ] schedule first session 📅 2025-07-10
 - [ ] match home view
 	- [ ] therapist info,
-	- [ ] if theres a schedule session then show that, otherwise show button to sche
+	- [ ] if theres a schedule session then show that, otherwise show button to schedule one
-- [ ]